When you’re watching your favorite TV show and the light catches the screen, and you see a ton of smudges and dust, it can be very off-putting!

 Step 3 – Spray a cloth with water and wipe

-Take a new microfibre cloth and spray it with water to dampen it.
+Take a new microfiber cloth and spray it with water to dampen it.
 Don’t spray the screen directly.
 Distilled water is best because no residue is left behind when it dries.

-Wipe lightly over the smudges in a circular motion until they disappear.
+Wipe over the smudges in a circular motion until they disappear.

 The best way to see smudges is from the side of the screen rather than from the front.

-Step 4 – If still have smudges spray some vinegar or rubbing alcohol onto the cloth
+Step 4 – If you still have smudges, spray some diluted vinegar onto the cloth

-If you still have smudges on your TV screen you can use some vinegar or rubbing alcohol to help.
+If you still have smudges on your TV screen, you can use some diluted distilled white vinegar.

 Don’t spray the screen directly.